gocardless/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # policy_check defines if policy checking should be enable on this repository.
   policy_check: false

+  # config_source_branch specifies the branch that we'll use to checkout the atlantis repo
+  # configuration
+  config_source_branch: custom

   # id can also be an exact match.
 - id: github.com/myorg/specific-repo